AtomicDoc/Paging/README.md

 This project is a browser-based real-time alert system built with Flask and Socket.IO.
 It allows administrators to send audio alerts and spoken messages to connected clients through a control panel.
 Clients can register with a name and group, and receive alerts instantly through their web browser or Raspberry Pi- device.

-The system is intended to be used for environments like fire stations and will eventually be implemented to aid the liv
+The system is intended to be used for environments like fire stations and will eventually be implemented to aid the live-ins.

 ## Features